janko/janko.io/_posts/2018-06-02-httprb-is-great.md

 http.get("http://example.com") # raises HTTP::TimeoutError
 ```

+Net::HTTP also has connect and read timeout, but it has a caveat for read
+timeout – idempotent requests will be automatically retried on timeout error.
+This means that, if you specify read timeout of 4 seconds, a request could
+raise a timeout error only after 8 seconds, because it was already retried
+once.
+See [this article][Net::HTTP timeout retry] for more details.

 ### Write timeout

 In addition to connect and read timeout, http.rb also comes with a **write